Rene36/tmh_server/README.md

 The data should also focus on the balance zone of TenneT GmbH.
 However, the provided example [request](https://redispatch-run.azurewebsites.net/api/export/csv?&networkoperator=ava&type=finished&rderDirection=desc&orderBy=start&chunkNr=1&param1=start&op1=gt&startOp=gt&val1=2022-04-01&param2=end&op2=equals&endOp=eq&val2=2022-08-31) to obtain dataset 1 via the API uses the network operator Avacon.
 This network operator operates also outside of TenneTs balance zone (e.g., Nordrhein-Westfalen).
 Nevertheless, to reduce complexity I stick to this network operator.

 ### Database <a name="database"></a>
 The goal is to give all users working on the database as few priviliges as necessary.
 For example, the client-side plotting the data only needs read access.
 For the server-side I first limited its privileges to read (SELECT) and write (INSERT).
 However, I had througput and latency issues with updating the database.
-As a work around I therefore gave the server also delete (TRUNCATE) rights to replace the entire database instead of updating only a few columns.
-This needs further improvments for production systems to avoid false reads from clients while working with the database.
-I tried the following approaches to update the table, but all of them requried more than a few seconds execution time:
+As a work around, I therefore gave the server also delete (TRUNCATE) rights to replace the entire database instead of updating only a few columns.
+This needs further improvements for production systems to avoid false reads from clients while working with the database.
+I tried the following approaches to update the table, but all of them required multiple minutes of execution time:

 - Updating and commiting in a for-loop
 - Updating in a for-loop and only commit every 10,000th entry